kharizzakaye/PHP-Challenges/README.md

 # PHP-Snippets
-A collection of useful PHP code snippets
+A collection of solutions to various PHP challenges and problems